tfgg/yournextmep/_candidates/eu2014/libdem/matt-mclaren.md

 person: matt-mclaren
 region: london
 party: libdem
-title: London - Liberal Democrats - Matt McLaren
+title: Matt McLaren is running for MEP in London for the Liberal Democrats
 incumbent: false
 ---